CrazyRobMiles/ROS-Intro/README.md

 sudo chmod 666 /dev/i2c-1
 ```
 This makes the i2c-1 device accessible by all.
 You will have to issue this command after your have opened your docker image.
+### Why won't my Docker image work on my computer?
+Docker is great at hiding the particular version of operating system that you are using on your machine.
+But even docker can't deal with the differences between different type of processor chips.
+For example, you can't run the ROS image above on a PC compatible device.
+However, you should be able to customise the docker file to build a version of ROS for you which would run on most any PC.